fameteor/Meteor-Tips/README.md

 - to create a specific METEOR version project : `meteor create --release 1.7 some-app-name`

+- list the dependancies in tree format : `meteor list --tree`

 ## [FLOW-ROUTER](https://github.com/kadirahq/flow-router#api)

 `FlowRouter.getRouteName()` gets the name of the route